kaleidoscopeAI/goeckoh-site/extracted_code/README.md

 # Extracted Code

-This directory contains code snippets extracted from `.txt` files in the repository.
+This directory contains code snippets extracted from `.txt`, `.md`, and `.markdown` files in the repository.

 Heuristics used:
 - Extract fenced code blocks with triple backticks (```), respecting optional language hints.